-UC Davis does not discriminate on the basis of race, color, national origin, religion, sex, gender identity, pregnancy (including pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, age, medical condition (cancer related or genetic characteristics), ancestry, marital status, citizenship, sexual orientation, or service in the uniformed services (includes membership, application for membership, performance of service, application for service, or obligation for service in the uniformed services) status as a Vietnam-era veteran or special disabled veteran, in accordance with all applicable state and federal laws, and with University policy.
+UC Davis does not discriminate on the basis of race, color, national origin (including caste and perceived caste), religion, sex, gender, gender identity, pregnancy (including pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, age, medical condition (cancer related or genetic characteristics), ancestry, marital status, citizenship, sexual orientation, or service in the uniformed services (includes membership, application for membership, performance of service, application for service, or obligation for service in the uniformed services) status as a Vietnam-era veteran or special disabled veteran, in accordance with all applicable state and federal laws, and with University policy.
 As required by Title IX, the University of California, Davis, does not discriminate on the basis of sex in its educational programs, admissions, employment, or other activities.

-Inquiries related to Title IX and to Section 34 CFR § 106.9 may be referred to the Title IX Coordinator: Wendi Delmendo / Mrak Hall, Fifth Floor / One Shields Ave, Davis, CA 95616 / 530-752-9466 / wjdelmendo@ucdavis.edu
+Inquiries related to Title IX and to Section 34 CFR § 106.9 may be referred to the Title IX Coordinator: Wendi Delmendo / Mrak Hall, Fifth Floor / One Shields Ave, Davis, CA 95616 / 530-752-9466 / widelmendo@ucdavis.edu